partofthestars/PPGI-Toolbox/README.md

 ## Results

-Vealuation was conducted on the following databses:
+Evaluation was conducted on the following databses:
 - UBFC-RPPG
 - LGI Multi Session